 To end your day, join a yoga lesson on their yoga platform overlooking the Pacific Ocean and venture out on a night walk in search of wildlife like the red-eyed tree frog.

 La Leona Eco Lodge, Carate

-From here, you can join their Corcovado National Park Tour, their night tour to experience the rainforest, or (when in season) join them on a turtle watching tour.
+From here, you can join their Corcovado National Park Tour, their night tour to experience the Costa Rica rainforest, or (when in season) join them on a sea turtle watch tour.

 Owned by a Costa Rican family, their philosophy is to maintain this pristine ecosystem by reducing their environmental impact with sustainable practices, being socially responsible and conserving local cultural values.

 Stay at one of their ocean view tent-cabins and get a real glamping experience while saving this precious ecosystem.

 At La Leona Lodge, they have pretty good luck with wildlife.
 Tapirs are spotted on the beach and the video below was just taken at one of the trails at the lodge.

 Located on the longest unspoiled beach in Costa Rica, Finca Exotica is an ecolodge retreat, organic farm and is part of the Saimiri Wildlife Refuge.
 The lodge only uses 3 percent of their total land for human use, leaving the rest untouched for protection.

 One of the areas where Finca Exotica stands out is their architectural policy.
 All construction is designed with a small footprint and with minimal long-term impact to the land.
 This means almost no concrete, clever use of hardwood scraps, and as much use of their home-grown bamboo building materials as possible.